Abdallah-Refay/gke-terraform/gke/README.md

 ## Summary
-this module creates gke cluster and management vm that will have connection to the cluster.
+this module creates a private gke cluster and management vm that will have cluster access.

 ## Requirements